wikicrafter/Mytxt/Security/LinuxPasswordRecovery.md

 ---

+---

 **Remember:** This guide is for educational purposes and legitimate system recovery only.
 Always ensure you have proper authorization before attempting password recovery on any system.

 **Good luck, and welcome back to your Linux system! 🐧**

+---

+## 🚀 Keep This Project Going

+Creating comprehensive guides like this takes time, research, and lots of coffee! ☕

+**Here's how you can help:**

+🌟 **Star this repository** - It's free and helps others find these guides
+💝 **[Support on Ko-fi](https://ko-fi.com/gigaa)** - Buy me a coffee (or energy drink!) to fuel more content
+👤 **Follow on GitHub** - Be the first to know about new guides and updates

+*Every star, every coffee, every follow makes a difference.
+Thank you for your support!* 🙏✨